ssoonmi/05-20-Lecture-Notes/W19D4/dockerComposeIntro.md

 services:  # Will start up containers (is the same as using docker container run).
 servicename: # Friendly name (postgres, node, etc.), also the DNS name inside your network.
-  image: # Image this service will use
+  image: # Image this service will use.
+This image can be defined in a Dockerfile
   command: # Optional, will replace the default CMD specified by the image
   environment: # Optional, same as -e in docker container run
   volumes: # Optional, same as -v in docker container run